Byont-Ventures/hackathon/README.md

 This readme file is a WIP and the coding challenges will be updated regularly up until the hackathon.

 During the hackathon you will get started on developing your (first) NFT!
 But before that, we ask you to do perform some initial steps so we can get developing right away!
-We are going to make use of Byont's web3 template, this has about everything you need to get started.
+We are also going to make use of Byont's web3 template, this has about everything you need to get started.

 ## 1. Get a test crypto wallet